Hearing problems are a late effect that is more likely to occur after treatment for certain childhood cancers.

 Treatment for these and other childhood cancers may cause hearing late effects:

 - Certain types of chemotherapy, such as cisplatin or high-dose carboplatin.

-Radiation therapy to the brain.
+- Radiation therapy to the brain.

-Risk may also be increased in childhood cancer survivors who were young at the time of treatment (the younger the child, the greater the risk) or received radiation therapy to the brain and chemotherapy at the same time.
+The risk of hearing loss is greater in childhood cancer survivors who were young at the time of treatment (the younger the child, the greater the risk), were treated for a brain tumor, or received radiation therapy to the brain and chemotherapy at the same time.

 Hearing loss is the most common sign of hearing late effects.

-Ringing in the ears.
+- Ringing in the ears.

-Too much hardened wax in the ear.
+- Too much hardened wax in the ear.

 Certain tests and procedures are used to detect (find) and diagnose health problems in the ear and hearing problems.